rust-lang/rust/doc/rust.md

 directory associated with a `dir_directive` module can either be explicit, or if omitted, is implicitly the same name as the module.

-A `source_directive` references a source file, either explicitly or implicitly by combining the module name with the file extension `.rs`.
+A `source_directive` references a source file, either explicitly or implicitly, by combining the module name with the file extension `.rs`.
 The module contained in that source file is bound to the module path formed by the `dir_directive` modules containing the `source_directive`.

 ## Source files